 The latest developments have put a halt to the project.

 From December 20 to January 20, the SCRD conducted a survey to determine public sentiment on 3 options for a Hall location.
-The SCRD Staff are tabulating the results for presentation in a report to the SCRD Board.
+The results can be found starting on page 8 of the March 9th Committee of The Whole agenda link below.

-March 9th: Committee of the Whole – deliberation of report
+March 9th: Committee of the Whole – deliberation of report, vote on Options a and b.

 As we continue to navigate a way forward fundraising has been suspended.